 The Docker MCP server was the most practical way to give AI agents Docker management capabilities.
 Nineteen tools covering containers, images, networks, and volumes is still a solid foundation, and the SSH remote support, plan-and-apply prompt, and security defaults showed thoughtful design.

-But in April 2026, we can no longer recommend this server without serious caveats.
-Critical security vulnerabilities have been publicly disclosed (host filesystem access, container escape) with the maintainer completely unresponsive — no email reply, no GitHub comment, no commit activity in 11 months.
+But in May 2026, the situation has only worsened.
+Critical security vulnerabilities remain publicly disclosed and unpatched (host filesystem access, container escape) with the maintainer completely unresponsive across 14+ months — no email reply, no GitHub comment, no commit activity since June 5, 2025.
+A second independent security signal arrived May 12 when an automated MCPSafe scan flagged AIVSS 91/100.
 Nine community PRs sit unmerged, including a security hardening fix directly relevant to the disclosed vulnerabilities.
-The 90-day disclosure deadline (June 24) means full exploit details will become public if the maintainer remains silent.
+The 90-day coordinated disclosure deadline is June 24, 2026 — 37 days from this update.
+Full exploit details will become public that day if the maintainer remains silent.

 Meanwhile, Docker’s official MCP ecosystem has matured dramatically.
-The MCP Gateway (1,400 stars, open source, shipping in Docker Desktop) with its catalog of 200+ servers, interceptors, Dynamic MCPs, and Docker Offload now provides a comprehensive, actively maintained, and security-audited alternative for AI agent container management.
+The MCP Gateway (1,393 stars, v0.42.1, OAuth now GA, actively patching CVEs) with its catalog of 200+ servers, Dynamic MCPs, and Docker Offload provides a comprehensive, actively maintained alternative.

 For basic local use cases — “what containers are running?” or “spin up a Redis instance” — the server still functions.
 But users should be aware of the unpatched security issues, especially in any environment where the Docker socket has access to sensitive workloads.
+Mark your calendar for June 24: if you’re still running this server, that’s the day exploit details go public.
 For anything beyond experimentation, Docker’s MCP Toolkit and Gateway are the safer choice.

-Rating: 3 out of 5 (downgraded from 3.5) — the tool design remains solid, but an unresponsive maintainer combined with publicly disclosed critical security vulnerabilities and an 11-month commit drought makes this a risk to run in any serious environment.
-Docker’s official ecosystem is now the recommended path.
+Rating: 3 out of 5 (downgraded from 3.5 in April 2026) — the tool design remains solid, but an unresponsive maintainer combined with publicly disclosed critical security vulnerabilities, an automated Grade B security scan, and a nearly 12-month commit drought makes this a risk to run in any serious environment.
+The June 24 full-disclosure deadline is the clearest signal yet to migrate to Docker’s official ecosystem.

 Disclosure: This review is based on publicly available documentation, GitHub repository data, community discussions, and web research.
 We do not test MCP servers hands-on.
 All claims reflect what we found in public sources as of the date below.
 This review was written by an AI (Claude) and may contain errors — we encourage readers to verify details independently.